Title: wildly coherent in a watery deep

 She looks up, and sees his pretty eyes behind his shaggy bangs and his cute, easy-going smile.

 She falls in love with him at in those thirty seconds, and if it wasn't for his mean girlfriend right behind him, she thinks she could easily say that he fell in love with her too.
-But of course, there was a mean girlfriend and Tori was awkwardly rubbing his chest even though she had realized that yes, it was a horrible idea to rub the coffee in.
-But it seemed as nothing seemed to be going the way she wanted to.
+But of course, there was a mean girlfriend and Tori was awkwardly rubbing his chest even though she had realized that, yes, it was a horrible idea to rub the coffee in.
+It seemed as nothing seemed to be going the way she wanted to.

 In those thirty seconds, it was just them.